scottdavis/resume/resume.markdown

 * Built real time CSS theme engine using Sass and Elixir.
 Able to process 200k requests an hour under 100ms.
 * Built a new market MVP prototype in Ruby on Rails.
 * Provided a learning first engineering experience which focus's on professional development and growth.
+* Used Docker to deploy applications across the infastructure.
+* Responcibile for the day to day software engineering Architechture decisions and Implimentations.

 ### UX Engineer / Application Engineer - Hubble Space Space Telescope Science Institute, Maryland 2009-2013